Wellbeing Waterloo Region 2018 Report

-We were pleased to partner with The Kitchener and Waterloo Community Foundation (KWCF) to conduct a CIW Community Wellbeing Survey in Waterloo Region in 2013.
+We were pleased to partner with The Kitchener and Waterloo Community Foundation to conduct a CIW Community Wellbeing Survey in Waterloo Region in 2013.

 The initial report, Waterloo Region Community Wellbeing Survey Report 1, present preliminary findings from the residents’ responses to all of the questions based on each of the eight CIW domains.
 The data were weighted to ensure that results are representative geographically within Waterloo Region and that the sex and age distribution matched the profile for Waterloo Region based on the 2011 Census.